superjimpupcake/Pupcake/README.md

 ##About Pupcake Framework
 Pupcake is a minimal but extensible microframework for PHP 5.3+.
 It has a powerful plugin and event handling system, which makes it "simple at the beginning, powerful at the end".
+Starting version 3.0.4, Pupcake enable the Express plugin by default, so it can use similar api syntax like the Express Framework in Node.js.

 ##Installation: